-We will soon enter a new era where the world's leading source of energy in transportation and heating will be pure vegetable oil and where oil will have to adapt to its requirements.
+We will soon enter a new era where the main world source of energy in transport and heating will be pure vegetable oil and where oil will have to adapt to its requirements.

-We must look at this as a second chance that nature gives us.
-It is up to us not to make the same mistakes as with the deification of oil and to us to optimize the resource and the financial gains to secure the future of our descendants.
-It's our responsibility.
+We have to look at this as a second chance that nature gives us.
+It is up to us not to make the same mistakes as with the deification of oil and it is up to us to optimize the resource and the financial gains to secure the future of our descendants.
+It is our responsibility.
 Pure vegetable oil is neither a king nor a god.
-It's an excellent tool for sustainable development, that's all.
+It's a great tool for sustainable development, that's all.

 http://cdiac.esd.ornl.gov/index.html then "FAQ".